-A payment service provider or a payment system operator, shall establish and maintain its primary data center in relation to payment system services in Uganda.
+An electronic money issuer, shall establish and maintain its primary data center in relation to payment system services in Uganda.

 69. Protection from liability.

 An officer of the central bank shall not be held personally liable in respect of any act done in good faith, and without negligence in the performance of the functions in this Act.